eddiemcconkie/cse212/linked_lists.md

             node = node.next

     def __reversed__(self):
+        # Allows you to iterate through the list backward.
         node = self.tail
         while node is not None:
             yield node
             node = node.prev

     def __str__(self):
+        # Returns a string representation of the list.
         data = [str(node.data) for node in self] return f"[{' -> '.join(data)}]"